 \begin{xpar} The $d^{\textrm{th}}$ Veronese subalgebra $\sJ(I,p)_{d\bullet}$ is generated in degree $1$.
-For later purposes, we set $J(I,p) := \sJ(I,p)_d =$ the integral closure of $\bigl(x_1^{a_1d},x_2^{a_2d},\dotsc,x_k^{a_kd},Q\bigr)$. \end{xpar}
+For later purposes, we set $J(I,p) := \sJ(I,p)_d =$ the integral closure of $\left(x_1^{a_1d},x_2^{a_2d},\dotsc,x_k^{a_kd},Q\right)$. \end{xpar}

-\begin{remark} $\sJ(I,p)_\bullet$ does not depend on the choice of sequence of ordinary parameters $(x_1,x_2,\dotsc,x_k)$ associated to $I$ at $p$, and is \emph{$I_p$-admissible} --- that is, it contains the Rees algebra of $I_p$.
-In fact, an ``\emph{unique admissibility property}'' holds for $\sJ(I,p)_\bullet$.
+\begin{remark} The object $\sJ(I,p)_\bullet$ does not depend on the choice of sequence of ordinary parameters $(x_1,x_2,\dotsc,x_k)$ associated to $I$ at $p$ and is \emph{$I_p$-admissible} -- that is, it contains the Rees algebra of $I_p$.
+In fact, a ``\emph{unique admissibility property}'' holds for $\sJ(I,p)_\bullet$.
 For details, see \cite[Theorem 6.5]{quek-weighted-log-resolution}. \end{remark}